One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 } catch (e) {

-// It's even more complicated, you have to keep track of exactly what went wrong
+// It's even more complicated because we have to keep track of exactly what went wrong

 dispatch(todosLoadingFailed(e.message));